NeuralEnsemble/elephant/doc/style_guide.rst

             Therefore, do not use terms as `n` or `n_surr`, that are not immediately understood.
         bin_size : pq.Quantity or int
             Separate the words by underscore.
-Do not use `binsize`.
-Old functions which use `binsize` will be gradually refactored to conform to the new convention.
+Do not use `bin_size`.
+Old functions which use `binsize` are deprecated.
         max_size : float
             Another example showing that words should be separated by underscores.
             This intersects with the naming convention for a maximum value.